 For example, this error condition may occur if an XML request body contains well-formed (i.e., syntactically correct), but semantically erroneous, XML instructions.

 400 status code and should be returned to the client if the request syntax is malformed, contains invalid request message framing, or has deceptive request routing.
 This status code may seem pretty similar to the

-The use of the 422 status should be reserved only for very particular use-cases.
+422 status should be reserved only for very particular use-cases.
 In most other cases where a client error has occurred due to malformed syntax, the

-How to Fix a 422 Unprocessable Entity Error?
+How to fix a

-To fix a

-422 unprocessable entity error isn't so cut and dry.
+422 Unprocessable Entity error isn't so cut and dry.
 The resolution path can very much differ for each scenario.
 However, as described above in the RFC definition of the

 Try reviewing your data to verify whether or not you may have incorrectly defined a particular piece of data in your request.
 If you're still unable to find out the issue, try asking around in a web development community (e.g. Stackoverflow) with an example snippet of your code to see whether or not others can pinpoint where the issue is.

 422 status.
 Although, if you have a very specific use-case where you are making use of WebDAV and need to return a status code for a request that was syntactically correct but semantically incorrect then you could make use of the